Nothing But Net, and Fan Loyalty

 Danny Weinstein, a San Francisco mediation judge, has been a Warriors fan since the 1960s and a season ticket holder since 1987.

-“I was always a Warriors fan,” he revels.
+“I was always a Warriors fan,” he says.
 “I’m a basketball junkie.”

 The team is hot now, having won the NBA Championship in 2015, but there was a time when Weinstein’s tickets weren’t in demand.
-These days he gets a dozen or more emails from friends looking to use his tickets.
+These days, he gets dozens of emails from friends looking to use his tickets.
 But the judge is holding onto his tickets overlooking center court.

 Then there’s Rick Colsky, a season ticket holder for over 40 years.
-“I’m a native San Franciscan and I love basketball,” he says, explaining the current team has great energy and dedication.
+“I’m a native San Franciscan and I love basketball,” he says, explaining that the current team has great energy and dedication.
 “They’re so much fun to watch.
-They share the ball and everyone’s involved on offense and defense.”
+They share the ball, and everyone’s involved on offense and defense.”

 “'Fans know that they can help you win games, so it’s exciting.'”

-And the team shares their fans’ passion and appreciates their loyalty.
+The team shares their fans’ passion and appreciates their loyalty.
 “We have the best fans in the NBA,” Curry proclaims.
-“They bring the energy into the building, night-in and night-out, and are a part of our home advantage.
+“They bring the energy into the building, night in and night out, and are a part of our home advantage.
 We’re definitely excited to come here on game day because their excitement pushes us to another level.”

 “Last year was really the best for many, many years,” reflects Colsky, whose seats are behind the visiting team’s bench.
 “It’s exciting to see.
 Now the Warriors are the most-watched team.”

 That fan base is diverse too.
 “It’s not all the same demographics.
 It’s not all the same backgrounds,” explains Bob Myers, the team’s general manager.
 “It’s an electric, passionate group of people, and what it all adds up to is the best fan base in the NBA.
 Fans know that they can help you win games, so it’s exciting.”